ankschoubey/blog/src/content/post/life-blog/2-math-motivation.md

 ---

 ## Maths is everywhere.
-Even if you don’t notice.
+Even if you don’t notice

 ⏰ 🗺 🥇🥈🥉🎰🎲⚽️🍻